fcooper8472/useful_scripts/README.md

-# paraview_scripting
+# Useful Scripts
-Automated movie generation for immersed boundary simulations using Chaste
+A selection of scripts for performing various Chaste-related tasks, including video-generation.